AI Application Benchmarking: Power-Aware Performance Analysis for Vision and Language Models: Energy Efficiency Analysis

 \section{Energy Efficiency Analysis}

-\Cref{fig:efficiency} shows energy efficiency in ``work units per Joule'' versus performance, with the power cap as a parameter along each curve.
-This allows to track performance and energy at the same time and clearly exposes the performance-energy Pareto front.
-The energy efficiency values assume an additional constant 100\,W per node to account for fixed system-level power overheads beyond the accelerators themselves.
-Since all devices have a nonnegligible baseline power, energy efficiency must drop for very low power caps.
-At high power caps, the power-vs-frequency behavior is generally nonlinear (i.e., power grows faster than linear with frequency), which also leads to a drop in efficiency.
+\Cref{fig:efficiency} shows energy efficiency in ``work units per Joule'' versus performance, with the power limit as a parameter along each curve.
+This allows us to track performance and energy at the same time and clearly exposes the performance-energy Pareto front.
+We define energy efficiency as

+where $T$ denotes the application throughput in work units per second, $P_{\mathrm{GPU}}$ is the measured GPU power, and $N_{\mathrm{GPU}}$ is the number of active GPUs per node.
+The energy efficiency values assume an additional constant 100\,W per node as an estimated fixed system-level power overhead beyond the accelerators themselves.
+Since all devices have a nonnegligible baseline power, energy efficiency must drop for very low power limits.
+At high power limits, the power-vs-frequency behavior is generally nonlinear (i.e., power grows faster than linear with frequency), which also leads to a drop in efficiency.
 This explains the hill-shaped trends visible in the data.
 The location and sharpness of the efficiency peak depend on both the workload and the GPU architecture, which indicates that no single power setting is optimal across all cases.

 For the H100, the efficiency peak is at 300\,W for \ac{resnet}-50, Stable Diffusion v2, and \ac{llm} inference, whereas \ac{vit}-L/16 and \ac{llm} pre-training peak at 400\,W. In several cases, especially for transformer-based workloads, increasing the limit from 300\,W to 400\,W yields additional throughput with only a modest reduction in efficiency.
 By contrast, the efficiency of \ac{resnet}-50 and Stable Diffusion v2 decreases more noticeably beyond 300\,W. Across the evaluated workloads, the H100 also attains the highest peak efficiency values among the three accelerators.